iyioladaniel/cde_bootcamp/modelling-dbt/readme.md

 - **Fact Table**: The sales table captures the quantitative data needed for analysis, such as quantity sold, total amount, and the relationship with the product and location dimensions.

 ## Next Steps

-- **Complete Task 2**: Finish constructing the dimensional model by integrating all dimensions and facts into a complete structure.
+Finish constructing the dimensional model by integrating all dimensions and facts into a complete structure.
 Further analysis will involve answering the business question posed above and potentially expanding on additional business processes.

 ## Conclusion